Updated on February 24, 2025

 Ballistic Advantages

 6.5 Creedmoor ballistics are efficient.
-The reason it has a high ballistic coefficient (BC) is because of its long bullets that are sleek in design.
-They are excellent in resisting wind drift and maintaining the velocity better than other cartridges.
-And this is why this centerfire rifle cartridge is perfect for hunting and long range shooting.
+It has a high ballistic coefficient (BC) because of its long bullets that are sleek in design.
+They are excellent in resisting wind drift and maintaining velocity better than other cartridges making this centerfire rifle cartridge perfect for hunting and long-range shooting.

 6.5mm Creedmoor vs .223 Remington